Upgrading My Home Network With MokerLink 2.5-Gigabit Switches

 The 8-port MokerLink 2.5-gigabit switch is just hanging by its cables because I can’t install it until the 10-gigabit modules arrive!

 MokerLink doesn’t have an 8-port 2.5-gigabit switch with TWO SFP+ ports.
-I did see some rather sketchy looking and quite inexpensive 8-port switches that do, but I was weirded out by their odd faux-VLAN toggle button on the front of their hardware.
-This options seems similar to WiFi client isolation.
+I did see some rather sketchy-looking and quite inexpensive 8-port switches that do, but I was weirded out by their odd faux-VLAN toggle button on the front of their hardware.
+This option seems similar to WiFi client isolation.
 I was tempted by the extra SFP+ port, but extremely turned off by the odd VLAN option.

 I am a dopefish and have a poor memory!